A global view of post-interaction white dwarf-main sequence binaries: Methodology

 In Section \ref{subsubsec:parent_sample_completeness}, we quantify the completeness of our {\it Gaia} search: the types of PCEBs that satisfy our initial selection.
 In this section, we characterize the completeness of our eclipsing-binary search by performing an injection-recovery experiment designed to quantify this aspect of our selection function.

 We began by generating a grid of synthetic WDMS light curves using the {\tt ellc} light curve synthesis code \citep{Maxted16}.
 The goal of these simulations is to obtain eclipse depths and duty cycles consistent with the range of PCEBs.
 Each mock system is assigned a WD and MS star with representative parameters sampled from our mock population of PCEBs (see Section \ref{subsubsec:parent_sample_completeness}), including $M_{\rm WD}$, $R_{\rm WD}$, $T_{\rm eff, WD}$, $M_{\rm MS}$, $R_{\rm MS}$, and $T_{\rm eff, MS}$.
 We only consider systems that fall in the CMD-selected region, and thus have some detectable flux from both the WD and MS star.
 These WDs mostly exhibit $T_{\rm eff, WD} \gsim 7500$~K, with a tail out to $\sim40{,}000$~K (Appendix \ref{app:sensitivity}).
 The MS stars range from $0.2-1.0~{\rm M_\odot}$ with a median of $0.3~{\rm M_\odot}$ (Appendix \ref{app:sensitivity}).
-Orbital periods are uniformly sampled between $0.1$ and $2.0$~days with line-of-sight inclinations sampled from an isotropic distribution ($p(i){\rm d}i = \sin i~{\rm d}i$).
+Orbital periods are drawn uniformly between $0.1$ and $2.0$~days to densely sample the entire period range.
+Therefore, the inferred selection function does not depend on the period distribution of the mock population.
+Line-of-sight inclinations are sampled from an isotropic distribution ($p(i){\rm d}i = \sin i~{\rm d}i$).
 Each of these samples provides an {\tt ellc} theoretical light curve, of which we generate $10{,}000$.

 For each simulated system satisfying the geometric eclipse condition, $\cos i < (R_1 + R_2)/a$, we inject the synthetic eclipse profiles into a control sample of ZTF light curves.
 To construct the control sample of ZTF light curves, we search a $5$ arcminute radius around each WDMS EB in our observed sample and selected all ZTF sources within $0.5$~mag in the {\it Gaia} $G$ band.
 Repeating this for each WDMS EB candidate yielded a control set of $\approx1{,}000$ light curves.
 Using nearby stars as a control set ensures that the mock light curves share the same ZTF field and thus cadence, photometric noise, and seasonal visibility as the WDMS targets in our sample.
 We use this control sample, rather than the WDMS light curves themselves, because the WDMS sources are more likely to exhibit unrelated periodic variability, which could bias the injection-recovery results.
-We inject the eclipses from the {\tt ellc} model into the control stars' light curves at the ZTF cadence.
+We inject the eclipses from the {\tt ellc} model into the control stars' light curves at the ZTF cadence for the $895/10000$ of the generated mock binaries that satisfy the geometric eclipse condition.